September 1, 2022

 • An interactive whiteboard that lets teams collaborate during brainstorming sessions

-• A communication software like Microsoft Teams to allow remote professionals to view, edit, and delete files securely
+• Collaboration platforms such as Microsoft Teams that allow remote professionals to view, edit, and delete files securely

-These technologies and more are imperative to enabling seamless collaboration between your in-office and remote employees.
-Many of these technologies can be installed regardless of your project type, whether we are working on an existing space or creating one entirely from scratch.
-However, you will certainly be afforded more freedom when we are able to design the space from the ground up and determine the room’s dimensions.
-For example, in a project like this we are able to install multiple screens or windows so users can run many applications simultaneously.
+These technologies and more are imperative to enabling seamless collaboration between your employees and clients, whether they are in-office or remote.
+Many of these technologies can be installed regardless of your project type, whether you are working on an existing space or creating one entirely from scratch.
+However, you’ll be afforded more freedom when you’re able to design the space from the ground up and determine the room’s dimensions.
+These ground-up projects allow Align’s experts to install multiple screens or windows so users can run many applications simultaneously.

 AV Implementation

-Excellent audio-visual technology helps bridge the gap between distributed teams.
-It is, therefore, a must-have feature in every modern and professional conference room.
+Excellent audio-visual technology helps bridge the gap in a distributed workforce.
+It’s a must-have feature in every modern and professional conference room.

-AV specialists ensure that your video devices have enough capacity to handle multiple streams without getting choppy.
-A trained AV technician also ensures that all meeting participants will be visible by creating strategic room layouts and camera placements during the design stage.
-It is also important to understand the acoustics of the space and adjust accordingly.
-That way, you avoid echoes or dead spots in the room which could hinder your meeting's productivity.
+AV specialists ensure that your network will have sufficient bandwidth to support multiple simultaneous streams without buffering or breakup.
+A trained AV design technician also ensures that all meeting participants will be visible by creating strategic room layouts and camera placements during the design stage.
+It’s also important to understand the acoustics of the space and consider any treatment that could improve the user experience so you avoid issues like echoes in the room which could hinder your meeting's productivity.

-Sal Ricca, Align's Head of Audio-Visual Technology states, "We are always testing new technology to ensure we have the leading-edge solutions for our clients.
-Most recently, we have adopted new video technology featuring cameras that pan the room as individuals are talking to focus on each speaker."
+Joel Hauxwell, Align's Senior Audio-Visual Technology Consultant states, "We keep up to date with new technology to ensure we have the leading-edge solutions for our clients.
+Most recently, we have adopted new video technology featuring cameras that track presenters dynamically using intelligent fully body recognition."

 A Seamless User Experience

-While it’s not possible to fully provide home comforts, the conference room should offer a similarly seamless experience of video conferences.
-The success of your video conferences depends on top-quality audio and video connections, and having video conferencing software is crucial.
+The conference room should offer a seamless, stress-free experience for video conferences.
+The success of your video conferences will rely on top-quality audio and video connections, and having the most appropriate video conferencing software is crucial.
 It should be easy for any hybrid professional to connect their own devices with the conference room’s infrastructure.

 People require the ability to use their adopted conferencing platform in meeting rooms without limiting accessibility to other platforms.
 New systems should give users the flexibility to join different platforms from one system.
 Making this integration easy and seamless ensures that teams are unencumbered when presenting their projects, thus optimizing productivity.